colonelwatch/colonelwatch.github.io/_posts/2023-11-04-revrss_infrastructure.md

 ---
 layout: post
 title: "revRSS: The basic infrastructure behind finding reverse split press releases and trading on them"
-excerpt: "A couple years ago, I used to be subscribed to a mailing list called \"Reverse Split Arbitrage\", and I remember being surprised that the trading tips that landed in my inbox really did make me a bit of money.
-The central idea of it was based on a stock market technicality."
 tags: [XML/HTML, RSS, WebSub]
 ---